Yiewsley: Commerce

 Yiewsley's main commercial area is on and adjacent to Horton Road.
 There are over 70 businesses located here including the Speedfit manufacturer John Guest (RWC Ltd) and the data centre company Virtus, who have the UK's largest data centre campus at Prologis Park West London.
 New Pro Foundries in Horton Close have produced the bronze BAFTA awards.
-Continental Tyres have their UK Head office, Continental House on Yiewsley High Street.

 Transport

 Rail

 West Drayton railway station is located at the southern end of Yiewsley High Street and is on the Great Western Main Line.
-The Elizabeth line operates a stopping service between Abbey Wood and Reading and Great Western Railway (GWR) operates a stopping service between London Paddington and Didcot Parkway.
+The Elizabeth line operates a stopping service between Abbey Wood and Reading.
+The station is also served by a small number of early morning and late evening Great Western Railway services between London Paddington and Reading.

 Road

 Yiewsley is served by the nearby M4 and M25 motorways which lie a little over a mile to its south and west respectively.
 The A408 Stockley Road dual carriageway on the eastern side of Yiewsley acts as a by-pass road, avoiding the village centre.